-Easy Italian Pasta Recipe at Home in 2026
+Easy Italian Pasta Recipe at Home (25 Minutes!)

 This is the kind of meal I make on weeknights when I’m tired but still want real food.
 The sauce is creamy but not heavy, and the flavors are simple.
 Nothing fancy, just things that work together.
 I’ve made it a lot, and it’s still something I genuinely enjoy eating.